 A bobby calf is a calf less than 30 days old that is without its mother.

 The compulsory code of practice for transport of livestock (the transport code) protects the welfare of bobby calves.
-From 31 January 2014, the transportation of bobby calves must comply with the transport code.
+The transportation of bobby calves must comply with the transport code.

 Under the transport code, bobby calves must be:

 - given sufficient space to lie down during transport

 - provided with bedding during transport if less than 5 days old

 The transport code also limits how long bobby calves can spend in transit.
 The maximum journey time is 6 hours for calves that are less than 5 days old.
 For calves 5–30 days old, the maximum journey time is 12 hours.
 Bobby calves can only be transported within these time frames.